Konstantinos Georgakopoulos: Biography

-He was born in Tripoli, Greece, he studied law at the University of Athens.
-In 1915 he became a military court judge.
-In 1923 he left the military justice system with the rank of colonel.
-He subsequently served, until 1951, as lecturer in law in his former university.
+He was born in Mostitsi (Drymos), Greece, and studied law at the University of Athens.
+In 1915, he became a military court judge.
+He left the military justice system in 1923 with the rank of colonel.
+He subsequently served, until 1951, as a lecturer in law at his former university.

-In 1928 he joined the People's Party.
-From November 1935 to August 1936 he served as an under secretary in the cabinets of Konstantinos Demertzis and Ioannis Metaxas respectively.
+In 1928, he joined the People's Party.
+From November 1935 to August 1936, he served as an Undersecretary in the cabinets of Konstantinos Demertzis and Ioannis Metaxas, respectively.
 He was Minister for Education from August 1936 to November 1938 under Metaxas.
-In 1948 he became President of the Greek Red Cross.
+In 1948, he became President of the Greek Red Cross.

-From 5 March to 17 May 1958 he served as prime minister and Minister for the Interior in the caretaker government for the 1958 elections.
-He participated in many Board of directors organizations and was honored with many awards and medals.
+From 5 March to 17 May 1958, he served as prime minister and Minister for the Interior in the caretaker government for the 1958 elections.
+He participated in many Board of directors organizations and was honored with several awards and medals.
 He died in Athens on July 26, 1973.